ThiloSchulze/mitogenome-extraction/README.md

 3) Ensure the strand direction of the assembly is the same as in the reference genome.

-4) Annotate the mitogenome.
+4) Annotate the mitogenome (Method: MITOS).
 Save each gene as a separate file with the header `>identifier@gene`.
 Adjust gene order to list cox1 first.

+5) Obtain barcoding sequence ( --barcode <reference_sequence>.fasta ).
 -----
 ## Installation